Inferring ECG from PPG for Continuous Cardiac Monitoring Using Lightweight Neural Network: Experimental Results and Discussions

+Algorithms were trained and tested on three publicly available datasets.
+The primary reason for choosing online datasets is to facilitate open benchmarking.
+The training and testing PPG/ECG waveforms were all sensed from real-world subjects across a broad range of ages, ethnicities, and health conditions, including patients with common CVDs and healthy individuals without any known CVDs.
+The recording devices include professional monitors in hospitals and consumer-level wearable sensors during physical exercise.
+The artifacts and sensing noise in raw data ensure comprehensive coverage of real-world scenarios.

-For fair comparison, experiments were conducted on the same training and testing sets as \cite{DCT} and \cite{SC_PPG2ECG}.
-The data in Folder 35 of the Medical Information Mart for Intensive Care III (MIMIC-III) database \cite{MIMIC} with both lead-II ECG and PPG waveforms were selected, and the signals were recorded at 125Hz.
-MIMIC-III was chosen as the benchmark dataset for its richness of waveforms and CVD types, detailed diagnostic results from patients, public availability, and the real-world nature.
-A key challenge in ECG inference is to represent pathological patterns, such as inverted QRS.
-MIMIC-III has a full coverage of diverse pathological patterns related to major CVDs, and noisy data were intentionally preserved to reflect real-world healthcare settings.
-Per our best knowledge, other publicly available datasets do not have comparable size and richness of ECG patterns and CVD types.
+\textbf{MIMIC-III}: MIMIC-III \cite{MIMIC} was chosen as the benchmark dataset for its richness of waveforms and CVD types, detailed diagnostic results from patients, public availability, and the real-world nature.
+MIMIC-III has a full coverage of pathological patterns related to major CVDs, and noisy data were intentionally preserved to reflect real-world healthcare settings.
+The waveforms in MIMIC-III allow for evaluating the diagnosis of reconstructed ECG.
+Per our best knowledge, other publicly available datasets do not have comparable sizes and richness of PPG-ECG patterns and CVD types.
+Following the practice in previous studies \cite{DCT,SC-PPG2ECG,DCT-IoT,SCLC-PPG2ECG}, we used the waveforms in Folder 35.
 The waveforms were screened using the signal quality assessment function in the PhysioNet Cardiovascular Signal Toolbox \cite{toolbox}, and those labeled as ``unacceptable (Q)" were discarded.

-The dataset contains 34,243 pairs of PPG and ECG cycles and covers the following CVDs: congestive heart failure (CHF), myocardial infarction (MI), including ST-elevated (ST-MI) and non-ST-elevated (NST-MI), hypotension (HYPO), and coronary artery disease (CAD).
-The detailed composition of the dataset is listed in Table \ref{MIMIC_T}.
-The dataset was split into training (80\%) and testing (20\%) cohorts.
-The proposed algorithm was compared with two pieces of prior work on PPG-to-ECG mapping, which are the DCT and linear regression based \cite{DCT} and the cross-domain joint dictionary learning based (XDJDL) \cite{SC_PPG2ECG}.
-Since there is no neural network based prior art, we implemented a one-dimensional U-Net \cite{U_net} and took it an additional baseline.
-Implementation details are presented in the appendix.
+\textbf{BIDMC}: The BIDMC PPG and Respiration Dataset was acquired from 53 patients (aged from 19 to 90+) admitted by the Beth Israel Deaconess Medical Centre (BIDMC) \cite{BIDMC}.
+It provides the 8-min recordings of the PPG, ECG, and physiological parameters (e.g., heart rate and respiratory rate) of each patient.
+PPG and ECG signals were sampled at a frequency of 125 Hz.
+The BIDMC and MIMIC-III datasets have no overlap in subjects.